-Light, colour, sound and texture are important considerations when it comes to Autism-friendly design.
+Light, colour, sound and texture are important considerations when it comes to design for Autism

 World Autism Awareness Day is on 2 April – and with it comes conversations about representation, and opportunities to increase understanding and acceptance of people with autism.

 Here at DesignWanted, it also puts a spotlight on the importance of inclusive design.